Hurricane Isaias: Bahamas

 Isaias passed over the Bahamas from July 31 to August 1, hitting some areas still recovering from the devastation of Hurricane Dorian a year before.
 Tropical storm-force winds and heavy rain damaged roofs and toppled trees.
+Winds gusted up to 62 mph in Freeport.
 Initial damage assessments began on August 2, with reports indicating damage in the Berry Islands and Andros Island was generally minor.

 United States

 Isaias caused over 2.7 million power outages along the East Coast, with almost half of them occurring in New Jersey.
-Additionally, 109 tornado warnings were issued across 12 states with 39 tornadoes touching down, eight of which were significant (EF2+).
 Total damage across the United States amounted to $4.8 billion.
+Of that total, $3.5 billion was in the Northeastern United States alone.
+Across the Mid-Atlantic states, Isaias was influenced by an approaching cold front, which enhanced wind shear and created conditions favorable for tornadoes.
+The hurricane spawned at least 39 tornadoes, including one rated an EF3 on the Enhanced Fujita scale, and seven rated an EF2.

 Florida

 The outer rainbands of Isaias began to impact the Florida Peninsula on August 1, bringing gusty winds, heavy rainfall, and flooding to the area.
-There were some reports of power outages due to downed power lines, but damage was mostly minor and far less than originally expected due to a weakened Isaias.
+There were some reports of power outages due to downed power lines, but damage was mostly minor and far less than originally expected due to a weakened Isaias, with 27,400 customers affected in South Florida.
+In Jacksonville, rough surf forced 5 people to be rescued on August 1.
+The Roosevelt Bridge closed due to high winds on the night of August 1.

 The Carolinas

-Hurricane Isaias generated the third highest high tide ever recorded in Myrtle Beach, South Carolina and trees and power lines were knocked down in Myrtle Grove, North Carolina, by the rapidly-forming northern eyewall as the storm came ashore.
+Hurricane Isaias generated the third highest high tide ever recorded in Myrtle Beach, South Carolina.
 In North Myrtle Beach, South Carolina alone, 483 properties suffered damage; losses exceeded $2.4 million in the city.
+A waterspout moved ashore Garden City Beach, South Carolina, damaging a few beachfront homes and causing an injury.

 Throughout the Carolinas, over 400,000 people lost power at the height of the storm, mostly in North Carolina.
 Heavy damage was inflicted to multiple homes in Oak Island and Ocean Isle Beach, North Carolina, including three that were destroyed in the latter community by a large fire.
 Damage in Holden Beach alone exceeded $40 million.
+Trees and power lines were knocked down in Myrtle Grove, North Carolina, by the rapidly-forming northern eyewall as the storm came ashore.
 At least 109 baby sea turtles were found dead in North Myrtle Beach following the storm's landfall.

-Favorable shear profiles also led to widespread tornado warnings with 15 tornadoes touching down.
-On August 3, a strong waterspout came ashore as an EF2 tornado and struck Bald Head Island causing heavy damage to vegetation, before moving into Southport, North Carolina where homes lost their roofs and had blown in windows.
-Later, another waterspout came ashore on Garden City Beach, South Carolina as an EF0 tornado causing minor damage to a few homes, although one person was injured in one of the beachfront homes.
-Early on August 4, a large EF3 tornado obliterated an unanchored home and a mobile home park south of Windsor, North Carolina, killing two and injuring 14.
-This was the strongest tornado spawned by a tropical cyclone since Hurricane Rita spawned an F3 tornado in Clayton, Louisiana, on September 24, 2005.
-An EF0 tornado near Chowan University in Murfreesboro, North Carolina generated a TDS as it caused widespread tree damage, prompting a PDS tornado warning.